 Stuart stresses that at this point Moses would have been in considerable need of reassurance from the Lord.
 The entire exodus project was in jeopardy because of the fickleness of the people, as evidenced in the golden calf incident.
 ‘The theophany promised here would reassure him.
 It would strengthen his resolve and build his confidence.
 His assignment was daunting and his resources few.
 If he knew, however, that God’s glory abode with him and that therefore God’s favor and care attended his actions, he could endure and prevail.’

-“My presence will go with you” – Singular: God’s presence will go with Moses.
+“My presence will go with you” – Singular: God’s presence will go with Moses (so Enns, Alexander and others, but not Stuart or Bruckner).
 God had already said that he was prepared to start again with Moses, Ex 32:10.
 But this is not enough for Moses; he needs to know that God’s presence will go with ‘us’, with ‘I and your people’, v15f.

 A huge advance on the promise of ‘an angel’ to lead them (Ex 33:2).
 God’s promise to himself lead the people to the Promised Land (in Ex 3:8, 12, 17) is fully restored.